toppa/Extensible-HTML-Editor-Buttons/readme.txt

 == Changelog ==

+= 1.2.4 = increase the default z-index on autocomplete options, so they don't go behind the dialog when used in the HTML editor (needed due to a change in WordPress 3.6)
 = 1.2.3 = fix bugs with uninstalling
 = 1.2.2 = remove remaining overlooked dependencies on the Toppa Plugin Libraries plugin = 1.2.1 = fix typos